lezzles11/Do-You-Remember-Project/README.md

 -   [ x ] Getting access to javascript files

-    -   /assets instead of ./assets
+    -   Sam: /assets instead of ./assets

 -   [ x ] Can't press more than one button at a time (on question page)